wayne108799/infrastructure-monitoring-dashboard/replit.md

 These values are stored in the database and included in CSV exports for capacity planning and reporting.

 ## Recent Changes
+- **Per-Tenant Backup Metrics**: Details page now shows backup status per organization
+  - Protected VMs count, backup storage used, protection coverage percentage
+  - Metrics matched from Veeam ONE to VCD organizations using normalized name matching
+  - Only displays when Veeam is configured and has data for the organization
+  - Endpoint: `GET /api/veeam/backup-by-org`
 - **Veeam ONE UI Configuration**: Settings page now includes dedicated form to configure Veeam ONE
   - Enter URL, username, password, display name, and location
   - Test connection button validates connectivity before saving